-Once the sensor starts to send SG readings to the pump, the Home screen shows your readings in a way that is similar to the example shown below.
+Once the sensor has started giving you SG readings, the Home screen will display your readings in a way that is similar to the example shown below.

-NOTE: This is the sensor display when your pump is in Manual Mode.
+Note: This is the sensor display when your pump is in Manual Mode.
 The display is different when your pump is in SmartGuard Auto Mode.
-See GETTING STARTED WITH MINIMED $^{\text{TM}}$ 770G SMARTGUARD $^{\text{TM}}$ AUTO MODE for information about Auto Mode display.
+See GETTING STARTED WITH MINIMEDTM 670G SYSTEM WITH SMARTGUARDTM AUTO MODE for information about Auto Mode display.